The Most Important Things About Electronic Drum SetsWe selected the best using these factors:

 When it comes to percussions and drum sets, it is usually the traditional and acoustic ones that come into mind.
 With the advent of the more practical and toned-down electronic drum sets, beginners, as well as experienced and professional ones, have turned to these digitally-powered setups, without many trade-offs.

 Electronic drum kits are basically the digital version of the traditional drum sets.
 They are generally less space-hogging and a lot lighter as compared to their bulky predecessors.
-A typical e-drum kit consists of a module (sometimes called the brain) and drum pads that are either made of rubber or mesh.
+A typical electronic drum kit consists of a drum module (sometimes called the brain) and drum pads that are either made of rubber or mesh.
 These pads, whether upper drums or the lower kick pads, have built-in sensors underneath them.
 Once you tap the pads with your drumsticks or hit the kick pedals, the sensors will automatically translate these into digital signals.
 The module then converts these signals into a sound equivalent to that made by the corresponding drum set part (snares, cymbals, hi-hat, toms, and so on).

 Electronic Drum Sets vs Traditional Sets